-In the last 25 years, the number of people living in extreme poverty has been cut by more than half.
-Despite this momentous progress, nearly 1 in 10 people still live below the global measure of extreme poverty, the majority of whom are smallholder farmers and their families in rural sub-Saharan Africa.*
+In the last 30 years, the number of people living in extreme poverty has been cut by more than two thirds.
+Despite this momentous progress, and with the recent increase because of COVID-19, nearly 1 in 10 people still live below the global measure of extreme poverty, the majority of whom are smallholder farmers and their families in rural sub-Saharan Africa.*

 Parents everywhere are driven by a dream — for their children’s lives to be better than their own.
 Yet millions of people in the most impoverished parts of the world are smallholder farmers who lack access to the knowledge, capital, markets, technology, and information they need to build thriving businesses.